Skip to content

 • For activation, you will need your card number and you may also be asked for your date of birth and other personal details to verify your identity

-• You can activate your card online, over the phone or via contactless payment
+• You can activate your card online, mobile app, over the phone or chip and pin at a cash machine.

 • Generally, you have up to two months to activate your new credit card but this depends on the provider